oladapooloyede/tekton-pipeline/README.md

+## Continuous Integration and Continuous Delivery Reference Implementation on OpenShift using OpenShift Pipelines

 This article will attempt to walk you through a Reference Implementation of OpenShift Continuous Integration and Continuous Delivery (CICD) using a sample Quarkus project.
 For the sake of simpicity, the article will be broken down into 2 sections.
 They are as follows:-

 - Continuous Integration Reference Implementation on OpenShift using OpenShift Pipelines